irinhwng/ResuMate/README.md

 # ResuMate 🚀

 ### The Need 💼
 Let's be honest, the job market can be brutal.
-Regardless of the number of tips and tricks to entice recruiters, the act of implementing this process takes a lot of time for the applicant.
+Regardless of the number of tips and tricks applicants use on their resume to entice recruiters, the act of implementing this process takes a lot of time.

 ### Overview 🌟
-ResuMate is an innovative tool designed to streamline the job application process by generting the resume and cover letter through the automated process of job list scraping and semantic analysis.
-But before this execution occurs, ResuMate will determine if applicant's base resume has a semantic similarity to the job listing posting.
+ResuMate is an advanced tool that simplifies the job application process by automating resume and cover letter generation through job listing scraping, semantic analysis, and GenAI-powered content creation.
+Before generating application materials, ResuMate first evaluates the semantic similarity between the applicant's base resume and the job listing to ensure relevance.

 ### Features ✨
 - **Automated Resume and Cover Letter Generation** 📝